Pete Davidson Must Apologize For Equating Catholic Church With R. Kelly, Say Catholic Leaders

 Pete Davidson should apologize for a Saturday Night Live joke in which he equated the Catholic Church with disgraced R&B singer R. Kelly, Deadline is reporting.

 Last Saturday, during the “Weekend Update” bit on Saturday Night Live, Pete turned up to offer his thoughts on recent documentaries about R. Kelly and Michael Jackson.
-Kelly, you’re no-doubt aware, has been charge with multiple counts of sexual assault in Chicago, and is already facing investigations in Detroit and at the federal level for a slew of alleged sexual crimes.
+Kelly, you’re no doubt aware, has been charged with multiple counts of sexual assault in Chicago and is already facing investigations in Detroit and at the federal level for a slew of alleged sexual crimes.
 As for Jackson, the recent documentary Leaving Neverland showcased the stories of adult men who claimed to have been victimized by Jackson in their youth.

 Davidson, who has never been known to shy away from controversy, offered his thoughts on the matters.
 Specifically, he equated the alleged sex crimes against children by Kelly and Jackson as no different from those of the Catholic Church, which has for decades been dealing with a widespread problem of sexual abuse of children by its priests.